klingerj/Trees/README.md

 This project grows trees into clouds of attractor points to help model trees procedurally!

-First, we place attractor points within a bounding mesh:
+First, we place attractor points within a bounding mesh.
+Here's a helix for example:
 ![](./Images/points.PNG)

 Then, we iteratively grow the tree.
 In the gif below, I clicked the "Iterate Tree" Button, which will run the space colonization algorithm